KrauseFx/mood/README.md

 I've been a heavy user of [1 Second Everyday](https://1se.co/), where I created a very personal video of the full year for the last 730 days.
 (Check out a [public sample video here](https://www.youtube.com/watch?v=m_xlkC2DsSI))

-One thing I noticed is that I associate the mood and happiness when seeing the videos, however I know that this will slowly fade away as time passes.
+One thing I noticed is that I associate the mood and happiness when seeing the videos, however, I know that this will slowly fade away as time passes.

-I wanted a way to track my overall happiness and excitment in my life, allowing me to monitor, analyze and react to it.
+I wanted a way to track my overall happiness and excitement in my life, allowing me to monitor, analyze and react to it.
 As Steve Jobs said, if you notice a downwards trend, it might be time to apply some changes to your life.

 ## How it works